davibegbu/davibegbu/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hi+there+👋;I'm+David+nice+to+meet+you+😉)](https://git.io/typing-svg)

+## 🌟 About Me:

-I am set to graduate in January 2026 with a degree in Computer Science from Kettering University.
-Passionate about Software Engineering, Data Analysis, Information Systems, AI, and Cloud Computing, I thrive on tackling new challenges that expand my technical expertise and problem-solving skills.
+**"I am set to graduate in January 2026 with a degree in Computer Science from Kettering University.
+Passionate about Software Engineering, Data Analysis, Information Systems, and AI, I thrive on tackling new challenges that expand my technical expertise and problem-solving skills.

+I actively explore full-stack development, AI applications, and cloud computing, with strong interests in web development, machine learning, cybersecurity, and automation.
+I enjoy experimenting with new frameworks, emerging technologies, and innovative projects to enhance my skills continuously."**

 💻 Software Technicalist Engineer [@Design Systems Inc.](https://www.ds-mfgengineering.com/)